codelingo/docs/docs/bots.md

  -->

 <img src="/img/clair_review_simple.png" alt="CLAIR (CodeLingo AI Reviewer) commenting on a pull-request" style="width: 80%;"/>
-CLAIR commenting on a pull-request.

-Other examples of BotFlows include:
+Other possible Bots include:

-- A forensic Bot analyses logs and finds event B happened before A, which violates a Tenet
+- A forensic Bot that analyses logs and finds event B happened before A, which violates a Tenet
-- A project overview Bot graphs Tech Debt burndown chart and delegates based on ownership
+- A project overview Bot that graphs Tech Debt burndown chart and delegates based on ownership
-- A Copilot Bot gives real time feedback to a developer in their IDE as they’re coding
+- A Copilot Bot that gives real time feedback to a developer in their IDE as they’re coding
-- A profiling Bot detects high memory usage correlated to similar code
+- A profiling Bot that detects high memory usage correlated to similar code
-- A crash report Bot monitors a running system and reports on unexpected runtime information
+- A crash report Bot that monitors a running system and reports on unexpected runtime information